Claude Opus 4.5 vs Claude Sonnet 4.6

 Where can I run Claude Opus 4.5 and Claude Sonnet 4.6?

 Claude Opus 4.5 is available on Microsoft Foundry, Anthropic, GCP Vertex AI, AWS Bedrock, and OpenRouter.
-Claude Sonnet 4.6 is available on OpenRouter, Anthropic, AWS Bedrock, and GCP Vertex AI.
+Claude Sonnet 4.6 is available on OpenRouter, Anthropic, AWS Bedrock, GCP Vertex AI, and Microsoft Foundry.
 Provider coverage can affect latency, region availability, compliance posture, and fallback options.

 Continue comparing